ChilledCosmonaut/JourneyThroughSpace/README.md

 - *report* should contain the latex sources and the PDF of your report.
 - *trailer* should contain all final versions of the trailers you created.

-Read more about Git in the [Atlassian Git Tutorials](https://de.atlassian.com/git).

 ### LaTeX Further Reading
 - [Beginners Tutorial](https://www.dante.de/tex/TeXAnfaenger.html)